Galenika/Btc-Grabber/README.md

 # Btc-Grabber
- * Crypto Grabber is a technique used to steal crypto by manipulating in clipboard
+ * Btc Grabber is a technique used to steal Bitcoin by manipulating in clipboard
  * i implemented Thread Hijack technique to make it more powerful and hard To detect